 Vision, Mission, and Values

-VISION: Equitable access to library and information services for all
+VISION: Equitable access to library and information services for the people of Oregon.

 MISSION: The State Library of Oregon cultivates, preserves, and delivers library